LesFerch/FolderViewPainter/README.md

 ![image](https://github.com/LesFerch/FolderViewPainter/assets/79026235/3b41fba6-e7a6-427c-8ce7-0f48e56850f2)

+**Note**: The above menu is just an example.
+Your Import View menu will be totally custom, containing the views that you've exported with names that you've entered.

 ## Export and Import Windows Explorer Folder Views

 This program adds a right-click context menu to Windows Explorer that allows you to export and import folder views.